manevpe/manager-1-2-1-guide/README.md

  - Who do you feel the least connected to?

 ### Challenges and Issues:
- - Do you currently have any challenges in your work?
+ - What challenges do you currently have in your work?
- - Anything I can help you with?
+ - What can I help you with this week?
- - Anything I can do to make your work easier?
+ - What can I do to make your work easier?
  - How do you get along with the other members in the team?
- - Anything you believe we should change?
+ - What is the top thing you believe we should change?
  - What tools and resources would help you do better?
  - How is your workload?
  - What do you need help with most often?